Our Future Path! A plan for a better world!

 Right to Die

-Ending ones Life
+Ending Our Life

 Since death is such a final decision, we will need to put the proper controls in place to make sure that a person is certain about his or her decision to die.
 When someone is thinking about ending his or her life, a request would need to be submitted to some form of review board.
 Then, the individual would need to attend some appropriate counseling to ensure that he or she has tried or at least considered all other options before ending his or her life.
 Of course, an individual should always be given the right to wave counseling, since we really should never force anyone to go.

 If an individual decides to continue with his or her plan to die, the review board would ensure that the individual has put his or her affairs in order and then issue a suicide permit.
 Of course, during and right after this review process, this individual can say goodbye to family and friends.
 Then, this individual could go to an appropriate medical facility where he or she could be connected to a device that could administer a lethal dose of drugs.
-Finally, the individual who wants to die would actually need to push the button.
+Finally, the individual who wants to die would need to push the button.

 Cry for Help